-opportunity to calculate the grade at any time using the Grade
+errors.
+Students can calculate their grade at any time using

 Materials page of the class web site.
 The grade